AdobeDocs/experience-manager-screens.en/help/user-guide/creating-a-video-padding-workflow.md

 The following use case involves placing a video (example: 1280 x 720) in a channel where the display is 1920 x 1080 and having the video be placed at 0x0 (upper left).
 The video should not be stretched or modified in any way and do not use **Cover** in the video component.

-The video will be displayed as an object from pixel 1 to pixel 1280 across and from pixel 1 to pixel 720 down and the rest of the channel will be default color.
+The video is displayed as an object from pixel 1 to pixel 1280 across and from pixel 1 to pixel 720 down and the rest of the channel is the default color.

 ## Prerequisites {#prerequisites}